- Are we saffroning our way to mitigating diabetes?

 - Can lemon balm help manage type 2 diabetes mellitus?

-- ERD Mini: The American Diabetes Association’s consensus report on nutrition therapy for adults with diabetes and prediabetes
+- NERD Mini: The American Diabetes Association’s consensus report on nutrition therapy for adults with diabetes and prediabetes

 - Which diet’s best for weight and metabolic risk factors in people with type 2 diabetes?

-- ERD Mini: The best diets to control blood lipids in people with diabetes
+- NERD Mini: The best diets to control blood lipids in people with diabetes

 - Counting hours, not calories: a potential prediabetes solution